Visceral larva migransParasite infection - visceral larva migrans; VLM; Toxocariasis; Ocular larva migrans; Larva migrans visceralis

 - Eye problems

-A full medical exam is needed to rule out visceral larva migrans.
-There are many conditions that cause similar symptoms.
+A full medical exam is needed to rule out VLM.
+Many conditions cause similar symptoms.

-Prevention includes deworming dogs and cats andpreventing dogs and cats from defecating in public areas.
+Prevention includes deworming dogs and cats and preventing them from defecating in public areas.
 Children should be kept away from areas where dogs and cats may defecate.

-It is very important to wash your hands thoroughlyafter touching soil or after touching cats or dogs.
-Teach your children to wash their hands thoroughly as wellafter being outdoors or after touching cats or dogs.
+It is very important to wash your hands thoroughly after touching soil or after touching cats or dogs.
+Teach your children to wash their hands thoroughly after being outdoors or after touching cats or dogs.

-Do not eat raw liver of chicken, lamb, or cow.
+DO NOT eat raw liver from a chicken, lamb, or cow.